MikeMurf/06_python_api_challenge/README.md

 ![image](https://user-images.githubusercontent.com/89948865/148723984-64421396-f756-48ec-b2d0-b818460d1e25.png)

-•	The hotel map has been added here to go with the humidity heat map.
+* The hotel map has been added here to go with the humidity heat map.

-•	The map shows the 5 hotels that satisfied the ideal weather criteria o	1 mar del plata AR -38.0023 -57.5575 NH Gran Hotel Provincial o	71cape town ZA -33.925818.4232 The Bay Hotel o	108 lompoc US 34.6391-120.4579 Hilton Garden Inn Lompoc o	418 marana US 32.4367-111.2254 o	543 julio de castilhos BR-29.2269-53.6817Pousada Diana
+*The map shows the 5 hotels that satisfied the ideal weather criteria
+*     1 mar del plata AR -38.0023 -57.5575 NH Gran Hotel Provincial
+*     71cape town ZA -33.925818.4232 The Bay Hotel
+*     108 lompoc US 34.6391-120.4579 Hilton Garden Inn Lompoc
+*     418 marana US 32.4367-111.2254
+*     543 julio de castilhos BR-29.2269-53.6817Pousada Diana

-Further Observations / Insights
+**Further Observations / Insights**

-5. Analysis of World-Wide Latitude vs Cloudiness
+**5. Analysis of World-Wide Latitude vs Cloudiness**

 ![image](https://user-images.githubusercontent.com/89948865/148724164-a6212ef9-ed11-4347-8de4-2ad99481eb6d.png)

-•	There does not appear to be any particular correlation between world-wide latitude and cloudiness.
+* There does not appear to be any particular correlation between world-wide latitude and cloudiness.

-6. Analysis of World_Wide Latitude vs Wind Speed
+**6. Analysis of World_Wide Latitude vs Wind Speed**

 ![image](https://user-images.githubusercontent.com/89948865/148724259-a42648b9-b11c-49e9-8420-f7c23a0073ab.png)

-•	There does not appear to be any particular correlation between world-wide latitude and wind speed.
+* There does not appear to be any particular correlation between world-wide latitude and wind speed.

-7. Linear Regression - Northern Hemisphere cities' Latitude vs Cloudiness
+**7. Linear Regression - Northern Hemisphere cities' Latitude vs Cloudiness**

 ![image](https://user-images.githubusercontent.com/89948865/148724337-e1cc42e3-808c-4f85-811a-8690c8eae417.png)

 The r-square is 0.26688967231290295

-•	The linear regression plots Northern Hemisphere cities' cloudiness (%) against their latitude.
+*	The linear regression plots Northern Hemisphere cities' cloudiness (%) against their latitude.
-•	There does not appear to be any particular pattern to the plot of cloudiness and latitude.
+*	There does not appear to be any particular pattern to the plot of cloudiness and latitude.
-•	The r-square value of 0.27 rounded shows that there is relatively low degree of fit to the line of best fit for latitude and cloudiness.
+*	The r-square value of 0.27 rounded shows that there is relatively low degree of fit to the line of best fit for latitude and cloudiness.

-8. Linear Regression - Southern Hemisphere cities' Latitude vs Cloudiness
+**8. Linear Regression - Southern Hemisphere cities' Latitude vs Cloudiness**

 ![image](https://user-images.githubusercontent.com/89948865/148724393-67170147-553a-4a21-b6ad-9dffc46f01e8.png)